mandadapu-group/pyglasstools/README.md

 # **PyGlassTools**

-PyGlassTools is a Python module that compiles a couple of calculations that I routinely do when analyzing atomistic trajectories, particularly supercooled liquids and glasses.
-Flexibility is important as I deal not just with one type of potential energy function, but multiple kinds that represent various glass-forming liquids.
+PyGlassTools is a Python module that compiles a couple of calculations for analyzing atomistic trajectories that are routinely done in our group, particularly supercooled liquids and glasses.
+Flexibility is important we don't deal not just with one type of pair potential energy function, but multiple kinds that represent various glass-forming liquids.
 Most of these calculations are typically Irving-Kirkwood calculations, normal mode analysis, and elasticity tensor calculations.

 In-progress is development for dynamical analysis (beyond autocorrelation analysis).
 More will come soon.

-This is a **(highly) experimental** version and still in-development. **Do not git pull/clone** unless you are confident with what you're doing!
+This is an **experimental** version and still in-development!
+More detailed instructions and tutorials will come soon.

 ## **Announcements**

-(07/05/2020): Still performing lots of test calculations.
-Will try to move functions and class methods to separate implementation files to reduce (re)compilation time.
+(03/08/2021): Currently in the process of re-factoring as well as moving functions and class methods to separate implementation files to reduce (re)compilation time.

 ## **Contents**